Info & Interaction Design, Audience

 But first … Draw a face

-• None of you submitted examples of good design!
+• Some of you didn’t submit examples of good design!

 • Some needed better scans